Cloud Native Application Protection Platform (CNAPP): An Evolving Approach to Cloud Security

 How Can I Get Started with CNAPP?

-However, since the risks of cloud security are not hypothetical, it is recommended to take action and build your organization and its tooling to be ready for CNAPP.
-This includes creating a cloud security plan and researching vendors with capabilities that offer a strong basis for CNAPP while evaluating their offerings.
-In addition, keep on continuously scanning artifacts, containers and Kubernetes to identify vulnerabilities and malware.
-This is an emerging market, so we expect to see more vendors offering these capabilities soon.
+Since the risks of cloud security are real, it is recommended to plan to embrace CNAPP.
+This includes creating a cloud security plan, and researching and looking into vendors offering strong CNAPP capabilities.
 As Gartner notes, focus on solutions that are well integrated, prioritize risk to avoid wasting time and include cloud configuration awareness.